bretmullinix/openshift-idm-cluster-on-aws/part5-register-idm-client/readme.md

            - vpc_info.vpcs is not defined or vpc_info.vpcs | length  == 0
      ```

-     The task will fail the molecule testing if no AWS VPC is found.
+     The following task will gather the facts for the AWS subnet.

      ```yaml
       - name: Gather facts on the AWS Control subnet